Gorath - Boss Fight (short version)

 Depending on the race or element of the player whose life energy was absorbed, the shield morphs, gaining new elemental immunities and vulnerabilities.

-Narrative impact: the semi-liquid black and purple barrier that moves along the minotaur's body gains new colours if the minotaur uses the life absorption on elemental races.
+Narrative Impact: the semi-liquid black and purple barrier moves along the minotaur's body and gains new colours based on who the minotaur uses the Vampiric Touch.
+For example, the ooze also gains blue veins along it, as Gorath did to a blue dragonborn.

 Barrier Weakness:

 The most effective way to shut down the Minotaur’s shield is to target the corrupted orb embedded in his left hand.
-This orb is the source of his power and the engine behind the Life Leech ability.
-A good hint for players to notice this is that the semi-liquid swirls around the orb, and once the barrier is activated, it comes to life.
+This orb is the source of his power and the engine behind the enhanced Vampiric Touch.
+A good hint for players to notice this is that the gaseous form swirls around the orb, and once the barrier is activated, it comes to life.
+It becomes a semi-liquid which exits the orb to protect Gorath from being attacked.

 Players who notice can either disarm it mid-combat or use magic to counter the spell.
 If the players want to remove the orb from his hand, they can make an ability check (DC 17), and they can use athletics to physically overpower and rip the orb out or sleight of hand to stealthily snatch the orb during the chaotic fight.
 If they are successful, the minotaur loses access to absorb a player's life force, the barrier no longer happens, and the Gorath takes 3d10 psychic damage.
 However, if they decide to counter the spell, then it temporarily suppresses the ability for one turn.